 - Receive and open an email

-Once we receive your request, we will share the posters with you with an email that will include links to the templates.
+Once we receive your request, we will share the graphics with you with an email that will include links to the templates.

 - Copy the template

 It’s a good idea to make a copy of each template so that, if you make a mistake, you’ll still have the original version to return to.
 Once you’re looking at the template on the Canva website, go to the upper left corner of the screen, click File, and select Make a copy.

 - Rename the copied template